 9. The nine days are dedicated to different incarnations of Goddess Durga.
 People follow the custom of wearing the respective colors symbolizing the deity of the day.

-- On the first day Shailputri Devi is worshipped hence red clothes are worn. - The second day is dedicated to Brahmacharini Devi for which blue colored clothes are worn. - On the fourth day, Kushmanda Devi is worshipped where yellow color is worn. - Fifth day is in the honor of Skandamata Devi which demands the wearing of grey color. - Sixth day and is dedicated to Katyayani Devi where orange is the color.
+- On the first day, Shailputri Devi is worshipped hence red clothes are worn. - The second day is dedicated to Brahmacharini Devi for which blue colored clothes are worn. - On the fourth day, Kushmanda Devi is worshipped where yellow color is worn. - The fifth day is in the honor of Skandamata Devi which demands the wearing of grey color. - Sixth day and is dedicated to Katyayani Devi where orange is the color.

-10. Certain other rituals like burning of lamps reduces negative energies and helps in increasing divine consciousness.
-People also sow Barley which signifies growth, prosperity and abundance.
+10. Certain other rituals like the burning of lamps reduce negative energies and help in increasing divine consciousness.
+People also sow Barley which signifies growth, prosperity, and abundance.

-11. There are many other rituals as well followed by people depending on the region they stay.
+11. There are many other rituals as well followed by people depending on the region they stay in.
 So, the celebration of Navratri is done by all but in different methods.

 For nine days, worshipers also install different idols of Goddess inside their home temples.
 Praying and fasting marks the Navratri celebrations.
 Before the start of the celebrations, the house is cleaned for welcome the Goddess in their home.
 The devotees performing the puja observe a fast for all nine days.
 While fasting only ‘satvik’ food like potatoes, ‘kuttu ka aata’, curd and fruits are allowed.
 Consumption of non-vegetarian food and also use of onion and garlic should be strictly avoided.
 During the Navratri period, while maintaining strict discipline in food, a person should also monitor their behaviour.
 The devotees spend their day worshipping the Goddess and chanting the Navratri mantras.
 The fast is broken on the ninth day after the ‘havan’ and the Prasad, after offering to the Goddess, is eaten along with other members of the family.